gnois/losty/README.md

 Routes are defined using HTTP methods, like get() for GET or post() for POST.
 Route paths are strings that begins with '/', followed by multiple segments separated by '/' as well.
 A trailing slash is ignored.
 A segment that begins with : specifies a capturing lua pattern.
 Captured values are stored in q.match array of request table.
-A pattern cannot contain /, which is always a path separator

 There is no named capture like in other frameworks, due to possible conflicting paths like:
 ```